-Many of these things to do in November (along with September and October) are also mentioned in our guide that covers fall and even winter things to do in North Carolina.
+Many of these things to do in November (along with September and October) are also mentioned in our guide that covers fall.
+Some even feature in our guides to December and January, as well as winter things to do in North Carolina.
 We originally created this on October 29, 2019.

 Note: If you represent a tourism bureau, destination marketing organization, or PR agency and want placement here, please visit this page for more info.